healeycodes/conways-game-of-life/README.md

 # [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

-Noodling around with [Ebiten](https://github.com/hajimehoshi/ebiten) -- a 2D game library for Go.
+Noodling around with [Ebiten](https://github.com/hajimehoshi/ebiten) -- a cross-platform 2D game library for Go.

 Built in an evening.